BrookeHeck/github.io-reading-notes-/notes301/class-15.md

 ## Authorization and Authentication Flows
 1. What is the difference between authorization and authentication?

+    Authentication is making sure the person is who they say they are and authorization is what does this person have rights or access to.

 2. What is Authorization Code Flow?

+    Authorization code flow is exchanging an authorization code for a token so that the codes are not exposed in the source code of client side web applications.

 3. What is Authorization Code Flow with Proof Key for Code Exchange (PKCE)?

+    Proof keys are used for single page apps.
+The proof key is used with the code when exchanging for a token.

 4. What is Implicit Flow with Form Post?

+    This is an alternative to Authorization Code Flow.
+It is used in applications that can't store access tokens.
+This works if the application only needs an ID token for authentication.

 5. What is Client Credentials Flow?

+    This is when a machine is authenticated using client credentials instead of a persons username or password.
+This is used when a machine is authenticating a machine and not a person.

 6. What is Device Authorization Flow?

+    This is when a user is asked to authenticate through a link that is sent to their computer or smartphone to authorize a device.

 7. What is Resource Owner Password Flow?

+    This is when users provide credentials using an interactive form.

 ## Things I want to learn more about